pkalivas/radiate/docs/source/gp/node.md

 **Store Validation:**
 The node store ensures that:

-- Each node type has appropriate value
+- Each node type has appropriate values
 - Values have compatible arity for their node type
 - Invalid combinations are prevented during evolution